 2. Doing it at the wrong time

 So have a think about when you are meditating and if it is the best time for you.
+Try some different times of the day and then reflect on your practice afterwards.
 Are you struggling to stay in the zone or are you too relaxed?!
 Find the best time to meditate for you and you will benefit so much more from it.

 3. Meditating in the wrong place